Department of Disability and Human Development

 Examination of the interaction between design and disability, through comparison of appropriate design theories, materials, and work on consumer-based issues.
 Course Information: Prerequisite(s): Graduate standing; or DHD 440 and consent of the instructor.
 Recommended background: Undergraduates enrolled in health sciences, education, or engineering, or working professionals seeking to develop assistive technology as an area of concentration.

 DHD 442.
 Disability, Communication, and Social Participation.
-2 or 3 hours.
+3 hours.

 DHD 450.
 Topics in Disability Studies.
 3 or 4 hours.